mindee/mindee-api-java/README.md

 # Mindee API Helper Library for Java
 Quickly and easily connect to Mindee's API services using Java.

 ## Quick Start
 Here's the TL;DR of getting started.

 First, get an [API Key](https://developers.mindee.com/docs/create-api-key)

-Include the following maven dependency in your project to use the helper library
+Include the following maven dependency in your project to use the helper library:
 ```xml
 <dependency>
   <artifactId>mindee-api-java</artifactId>